 China is inching closer to becoming the world’s largest entertainment market and Hollywood studios are struggling to adapt.

-Cameos by Chinese film stars are jammed, often nonsensically, into Western movies.
+Cameos by Chinese film stars are being jammed, often nonsensically, into Western movies.
 Studio executives are flying in to meet with cash-rich Chinese moguls.
 And praise for China in Hollywood films has become commonplace.
-This is often described as self-censorship.
+This is increasingly being described as self-censorship.
 I tend to use the word “slobbering”.

 We are witnessing the rise of a huge new creative class in China – literally millions of artists, designers, animators and other creative professionals are entering the workforce.
 Oriental DreamWorks (ODW) in Shanghai is at the forefront of this new “creative China” – and may end up being its midwife.

 Earlier this year, the Oriental DreamWorks’ co-produced film “Kung Fu Panda 3” was released in China and set a new record as the top-grossing animated movie.
 It’s a good indication of what is to come: world-class animated movies made mostly by Chinese talent and with Chinese characteristics.

 Artist colonies, not business units.